 - Local connections: Around 93 percent of France’s exclusive economic zone (EEZ) is located in APAC.
 The country also has many territories in the region and more than 1.5 million French citizens.
 France’s connection to APAC means that companies from France are more likely to feel at home when they move into a particular area.

 - Defense and military presence: France has made its military connections to APAC well-known.
-The country has a permanent military presence in the region, which is currently home to 8,000 members of the French armed forces.
-The military also helps increase the stability of the region.
+The country has a permanent military presence in the region to help increase its stability.